China bans major chip maker Micron from key infrastructure projects

 "This action, along with recent raids and targeting of other American firms, is inconsistent with [China's] assertions that it is opening its markets and committed to a transparent regulatory framework," it added.

+The announcement from the CAC is the latest development in an ongoing dispute between Washington and Beijing, which has seen the US impose a number of measures against China's chip making industry.

-The CAC's announcement came a day after a G7 leaders meeting in Japan issued a statement criticising China's human rights record, economic policies and increased military presence in the East and South China Seas.
+The CAC's announcement also came a day after a G7 leaders meeting in Japan issued a a joint statement which criticised China, including its use of "economic coercion".

+On Sunday, US President Joe Biden said G7 nations were looking to "de-risk and diversify our relationship with China."

-Micron chief executive Sanjay Mehrotra attended the G7s summit in Hiroshima as part of a group of business leaders.
+Micron chief executive Sanjay Mehrotra attended the summit in Hiroshima as part of a group of business leaders.

 Last week, the company said it would invest around 500bn yen ($3.6bn; £2.9bn) to develop technology in Japan.